Laplace's formula: an approach by nonstandard analysis: Note

-The statement of the theorem here is taken and modified from the problem 201 of part two of \cite{Polya-and-Szego}.
-To be more specific, the condition (C3) and (C4) are added to the premise.
-On the other hand, one condition is dropped from the original statement.
-It seems conditions (C3) and (C4) hold for typical cases of application of the formula.
+The statement of the theorem is adapted from Problem 201 in Part Two of \cite{Polya-and-Szego-1}.
+More precisely, conditions (C3) and (C4) have been added to the hypotheses, while one condition from the original statement has been omitted.
+Conditions (C3) and (C4) appear to hold in typical applications of the formula.

-Laplace's theorem is already proved by nonstandard method in \cite{v.d.Berg}, based on wider point of view.
-The author of \cite{v.d.Berg} uses general technique dealing with external numbers to show the theorem.
+Laplace's theorem has already been proved by nonstandard methods in \cite{vdBerg-Asymp} from a broader point of view.
+That proof uses general techniques involving external numbers.

+After the initial submission, the author became aware that D. S. Jones also presents a proof of Laplace's theorem using nonstandard analysis in his book \cite{Jones-Asymp}, and a reference has been added accordingly.